Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 1060 3GB should in theory be a small bit superior to the GeForce GTX 480 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 1060 3GB should be a small bit faster than the GeForce GTX 480 in general. (explain)

-Texel RateThe GeForce GTX 1060 3GB will be a lot (about 158%) more effective at anisotropic filtering than the GeForce GTX 480. (explain)
+Texel RateThe GeForce GTX 1060 3GB should be quite a bit (more or less 158%) more effective at anisotropic filtering than the GeForce GTX 480. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison